|

 away.

-I either use the car wash bay of the underground garage, or
+either use the car wash bay of the underground garage, or one

-one of the shop's parking slots, (no customers on a sunday),
+of the shop's parking slots, (no customers on a sunday or late

-or use a neighbours, & if neighbour arrives, ask him her
+at night), or use a neighbours, & if neighbour arrives, ask

-to park on your space. (they can argue if they like, but mine
+him her to park on your space. (they might argue, but mine

-never have, a car on a jack is obviously Not going to get out
+never have, & a car on a jack is obviously Not going to get

-of their way quickly, which rather discourages argument
+out of their way quickly, which would discourage argument

-starting, so far they've just happily taken my slot ;-) A
+starting, so far any have just happily taken my slot).
+A wider

-wider bay is needed than just for parking, a narrow bay slows
+bay is needed than just for parking, a narrow bay slows you

-you down, & increase the strain on your back heaving the
+down, & increase the strain on your back heaving the tyres

 - Always put a spare wheel under edge of car in case jack